Glendale Public Works

 Fax: (314) 965-4772

 The Public Works crews are often working on job sites throughout the City and not necessarily readily available at their office.
-If you are in need of a service normally provided by the Public Works Department, please contact City Hall at (314) 965-3600 and a member of the City Staff will forward your request immediately.
+If you are in need of a service normally provided by the Public Works Department, please contact City Hall at (314) 965-3600 and a member of staff will forward your request immediately.

 The Public Works Department is responsible for the construction, maintenance, and repair of the City’s infrastructure systems, including storm, water, streets, sidewalks, and signage.
 Construction and repair responsibilities are scheduled at specific times throughout the year, while maintenance responsibilities are generally conducted on an ongoing basis.